-In this article I cover everything you need to know about the Swiss Pass so that you can choose the best option for you.
+In this article we cover everything you need to know about the Swiss Travel Pass and the Swiss Travel Pass Flex, including the Swiss Travel Pass price, so that you can choose the best option for you.

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]